 These unusual career options may be the obvious place to find constant variety, challenge, and stretching, but they’re far from the only place.
 Inside the world of traditional careers, we have two main options for multipod happiness.

-Option One: Make the Job Multipod-Friendly
+Option #1: Make the job multipod-friendly

 In recent years, there’s been an increasing focus on workplaces becoming more agile (for example, check out this report on agile working in the UK, although be warned that for some reason they decided to add highly annoying page-turning sound effects!).